A Christmas Reunion After 81 Years Apart

 Impact & Coverage

-The campaign moved from a local UK human-interest story to a globally shared seasonal narrative.
-Coverage included headline features across leading UK national titles such as The Telegraph, The Independent, The Times, and The Mirror, alongside wider international pickup.
+It secured coverage across leading national titles, including The Telegraph, The Independent, The Times, and The Mirror, alongside international pickup.

-The timing and framing allowed the story to travel organically across borders while remaining grounded and credible.
+The combination of timing, narrative framing, and editorial clarity allowed the story to travel organically across markets — while remaining grounded, credible, and emotionally resonant.

 Services Delivered